N52 road (Ireland): Quality of Road

 The road is mainly single carriageway two-lane throughout.
 It has some upgraded sections, but generally the standard is poor or very poor.
 It starts (from the southwest) at a grade separated junction with the M7 motorway and bypasses Nenagh on its western side as single carriageway.
 Past Nenagh, it is generally a single carriageway road with no hard shoulders all the way to Birr.
 Many sections of this part of the route are very poor through County Tipperary with sharp bends.
 The route from Birr to Tullamore was upgraded in recent years and has good alignment, hard shoulders and a good surface as has the section from Tullamore to Kilbeggan which was upgraded in the 1970s.
 At Tullamore the route forms a bypass of Mucklagh and Tullamore.

 The road forms an interchange on the M6 motorway south of Kilbeggan and follows it eastwards to the Tyrrellspass exit.
 (Prior to the opening of the M6 the route went through Kilbeggan town and went past the racecourse via Ballinagore).
 From the Tyrrellspass junction it heads north to Mullingar as the Tyrrellspass eastern bypass and the eastern bypass of Mullingar (opened May 2007).
 It briefly joins the N4 dual-carriageway just outside Mullingar before leaving to head 5 kilometres east over what was once a notoriously dangerous road to Cloughan, which has since been upgraded.
 Past Cloughan the route continues on a very poor road to Delvin and Clonmellon.
 The poor road quality continues to Kells, where it meets the N3 to Cavan, and Ardee, where it meets the N2 to Derry, before reaching the M1 south of Dundalk.
 Prior to 2009, the Mullingar to Delvin stretch was an extremely dangerous road, and as of 2024, all of it has been upgraded to Type 1 single carriageway road, with the old road used for local access only.
-Two kilometers of dual-carriageway take it to the R132 (the old N1) from where it becomes the Dundalk eastern inner relief route, over a new bridge near the harbour and north to the N1.
+Two kilometers of dual-carriageway take it to the R132 (the old N1) from where it becomes the Dundalk eastern inner relief route, over a bridge near the harbour and north to the N1.

 Tullamore bypass

-The Tullamore bypass is a new 14 km single carriageway upgrade to the N52.
+The Tullamore bypass is a 14 km single carriageway upgrade to the N52.
 The route leaves the existing N52 approximately 6 km southwest of Tullamore town, intersecting with the N80 road, crossing over the Grand Canal, before rejoining the N52 again 3 km north of the town.
 The scheme began construction in April 2008, and was completed in October 2009.

-Four metal figures by sculptor Maurice Harron are located where the new roadway cuts through esker ridges.
+Four metal figures by sculptor Maurice Harron are located where the roadway cuts through esker ridges.
 The figures represent symbols of learning and sanctity.
 Approaching from the north the 1st figure holds up a chalice, the 2nd a book, the 3rd a crosier and the 4th shows the release of a flock of birds representing souls.
 The installation was funded by the percentage for arts scheme where 1% of the budget is allocated to roadside art.